telostia/radiant-server-easy-setup/README.md

 - [Github](https://github.com)

 ## :white_check_mark: Requirements ##
+  a linux based linux VPS like contabo is required in order to proceed with this guide.

+  It is recommended to select ubuntu 20.04 due to its LTS nature for long term support.
+So proceed with select 20.04 even if the next guide says 22.04.
+  A contabo guide to purchasing a vps can be found by clicking [here](https://medium.com/@vkttech/abo-contabo-cloud-vps-a-step-by-step-guide-0b115e07bf74)

+  You will need to find yourself a client application to talkl to the VPS you have purchased such as putty.
+Guide to install and use putty [here](https://medium.com/@getstaked/how-to-connect-your-vps-via-ssh-by-using-putty-ac87c40999a5)

+  Once you have your VPS in place and connected using putty or any other client, you can proceed with connecting to your VPS by following this guide [here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04) .

   docker and docker-compose is required to use this application

 ### SAMPLE DOCKER|COMPOSE INSTALL GUIDES ###